eCubed/DevNotes/2018-10-22-01-getting-started-with-material.md

 For now, we need to know that we pick out component and widget Angular Material modules, import them, and then register them to the `imports` and `exports` array of our `MaterialModule`, and once done, we can plop down their corresponding markups in component code.

+## Next Steps

+Let's start learning some of the basics of Angular Material.
+We will using Material for the basic input controls instead of the plain html input controls.
+We will later learn how to use some of the more sophisticated widgets and leverage their APIs in TypeScript.